TeleMidia/ncl-formats/README.md

 # ncl-formats

-ncl-formats is tool for template processing and convert NCL documents.
+ncl-formats is a NCL document tool for (1) template processing and (2) file convert.
 It can convert to NCL from the following formats:

 * web templates languages